String Diagram of Optimal Transports: Introduction

-The algebraic structure of cost matrices in string diagrams of OTs is interesting in itself.
-We find that cost matrices form a \emph{symmetric strict monoidal category} (e.g.~\cite{mac2013categories}) with the \emph{min-tropical semiring} structure~\cite{pin1998tropical}.
-This algebraic property allows us to define general string diagrams of OTs, which seem difficult to define without such an algebraic structure.
+We further extend string diagrams of OTs by allowing adversarial choices in cost structures, which we call \emph{string diagrams of OTs with choices of cost matrices}, as a max-min problem.
+A naive algorithm for this problem can be an enumeration algorithm of the choice of cost matrices.
+The number of such choices is exponential in the number of compositions, hence the enumeration algorithm is infeasible.
+We propose its relaxation problem, and reduce the relaxation problem to LP, which is solvable in polynomial time.
+Our reduction is indeed very simple: we can regard the problem as a piecewise-linear minimization through the \emph{mini-max principle} (e.g.~\cite{mazalov2014mathematical}), and thus we can translate the problem into LP.

-We evaluate the performance of our algorithm on four realistic benchmarks.
-Inspired by the benchmarks for string diagrams of MDPs~\cite{tacas/WatanabeVHRJ24}, we built the benchmarks for string diagrams of OTs.
-We compare our algorithm with the naive linear programming for string diagrams of OTs; we note that, to the best of our knowledge, linear programming is the only existing algorithm that can directly solve string diagrams of OTs.
-We show the clear performance advantage of our algorithm over naive linear programming.
+We evaluate the performance of our algorithm for string diagrams of OTs using realistic benchmarks.
+Specifically, we demonstrate that our proposed algorithm for string diagrams of OTs shows its performance advantage over the naive LP approach; we note that, to the best of our knowledge, LP is the only existing algorithm that can directly solve string diagrams of OTs.
+The benchmarks for hierarchical planning are inspired by the benchmarks for hierarhical MDPs~\cite{tacas/WatanabeVHRJ24}.

-\paragraph{Contribution.} Our contributions are as follows: \begin{itemize} \item We introduce two compositions of OTs, the sequential composition $\seqcomp$, and the parallel composition $\otimes$ (in~\cref{sec:composedOT}), \item We study the dual problems of composed OTs, which naturally lead to the notion of compositions over cost matrices (in~\cref{sec:duality}), \item We formulate (aligned) string diagrams of OTs as a hierarchical framework of OTs, and present our novel reduction to monolithic (or ordinary) OTs (in~\cref{sec:sdOT}), \item We introduce our algorithm for the safety problem (in~\cref{sec:reduction}), and show its performance advantage through experiments (in~\cref{sec:experiments}). \end{itemize}
+\paragraph{Contribution.} Our contributions are as follows: \begin{itemize} \item We introduce two compositions of OTs, the sequential composition $\seqcomp$, and the parallel composition $\otimes$ (in~\cref{sec:composedOT}). \item We study the dual problems of composed OTs, which naturally lead to the notion of compositions over cost matrices (in~\cref{sec:duality}). \item We formulate (aligned) string diagrams of OTs as a hierarchical framework of OTs, and present our novel reduction to monolithic (or standard) OTs (in~\cref{sec:sdOT}). \item We propose our hierarchical planning algorithm for string diagrams of OTs (in~\cref{sec:reduction}). \item We further study string diagrams of OTs with adversarial choices of cost matrices, and show its relaxation problem is solvable in polynomial time (in~\cref{sec:choiceCostMats}). \item We evaluate the performance of our algorithm for string diagrams of OTs through experiments (in~\cref{sec:experiments}). \end{itemize}